- Current students

 With growing public and legislative interest concerning the management of animals (dogs in particular), canine-related industries are on the lookout for work-ready graduates.
-Study our canine behaviour and training programme and you’ll develop the technical and transferable skills needed to work in canine-related industries.
+Study the New Zealand Certificate in Animal Management (Canine Behaviour and Training) and you’ll develop the technical and transferable skills needed to work in canine-related industries.

-You’ll also develop a broad understanding of the anatomy and husbandry of a range of animals which enables you to provide them with general care.
+You’ll also develop a broad understanding of the anatomy and husbandry of a range of animals which will enable you to provide them with general care.

-- A hands-on approach focusing on practical experience in many aspects of canine obedience and training
+- A hands-on approach focused on practical experience in many aspects of canine obedience and training

 - Self-selected placement(s) in the canine industry